Gender and Resilience

 When natural disasters occur, women and girls are among the most vulnerable because they may have limited access to information (e.g., early warning systems), because of social norms (women are often the last to leave a household), or because they lack important physical training (e.g., not knowing how to swim).
 However, they can also be powerful agents of resilience in their households and communities.
 See how two women – Ms. Kusmiyati and Ms. Ika Yudha – are leading innovative initiatives to help their city of Semarang, Indonesia, become more resilient to flooding.

 Nepal: Why should we invest in building capacity around gender?

 International NGOs play an important role in development processes in Nepal; however, the majority of programming activities are led by local organizations.
-See how one of Mercy Corps’ local programmes in Nepal is leading transformation within the organization following a training on gender and inclusion.
+See how one of Mercy Corps’ local programs in Nepal is leading transformation within the organization following a training on gender and inclusion.